sullinsje/Spotify-Scraper/README.md

 ## Issues

+- The largest issue I faced was creating the classes from JSON I got from the API.
+Researching did not help me out, and I kept producing solutions that kept hitting the wall.
+I eventually realized from in class examples that class attributes are named exactly what the JSON fields are.
+I assume this is because of how Pydantic parses JSON to classes.
+After naming my attributes correctly, it worked flawlessly.
 - Added view_item() function with no issues!
 - Cleaned up niche_calculator() function: had issues regarding how I initially wrote the function and needed to change it to ask for the item to calculate niche-ness for
 - Added ability to clear the database.
 Not a common thing to do and was not discussed in class, so had to look up how to using SQLAlchemy.
+- I had issues with getting the program to run on machines after cloning the repo.
+This was due to the lack of an env file.
+The most simple solution was to add the env directly to github.
+But this is terrible security wise.
+I will remove this following grading and eventually figure out a solution.
 - No other major issues experienced.
 A lot of issues I ran into were simple programming errors; not a lot of issues that stumped me and required research.
+Any other issues were mostly ran into regarding the database stuff.
+This was mostly experienced in Lab 2, so I did not have much trouble this time around.